 Proactively maintaining your home’s AC will help avoid a malfunction on the high temperature summer days, when your AC equipment is running at full capacity all day and night for weeks and months.
 During an annual maintenance visit, an expert A/C system technician can typically avert an emergency by discovering troubles and replacing parts before they go out, and cleaning and tuning the AC so it works like new again all summer when you need it the most.

 Wear loose, lightweight clothing, particularly when you’re going outdoors.
 Stay away from dark hues, especially black clothing, since dark colors retain heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also a great idea to purchase a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and never layer clothing.

 Keep yourself hydrated by drinking lots of fluids, such as water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try bringing a water bottle with you always.
 When it’s exceptionally hot, especially during mid-day, steer clear of drinks that include alcohol or caffeine since they can accelerate dehydration.

-To ensure your AC is in good health and is ready to keep you cool in the event of an emergency, call Komfort Air.
+To ensure your AC is in good health and is ready to keep you cool in the event of an emergency, call Komfort Air Service Experts.
 We are available 24/7/365 so whenever you need us, we are here for you.